 We already have an ongoing programme in place where irresponsible parking in areas at risk of damage and erosion is deterred through the use of wooden bollards and ditches.

 The introduction of the car park charging scheme will provide additional powers to protect these areas, including the ability to enforce.
-It will also boost our staff on the ground by establishing a new and dedicated team to monitor irresponsible parking.
+It will also boost our staff on the ground by establishing a new and dedicated team to monitor and respond to irresponsible parking.

 A grace period of 15 minutes will apply in car parks before charges apply.
 This enables anyone dropping someone off, or not able to find a parking space and needing to exit, to do so within this timeframe without being charged.